smart appliance controlled by phone

 Lighting

-The kitchen requires different kinds of lighting, such as overhead lighting at the right color temperature so you can see properly what you are cooking.
+The kitchen requires different kinds of lighting, such as overhead lighting so cooks can see properly what they are doing.
 Plus, there’s under-cabinet or toe-kick lighting for ambience, accent lighting, and more.

 Lighting can be tied in with a smart home tech system to make it all work seamlessly together.
 That includes not just standard lighting but natural light manipulation via motorized shades.